hydraulic-institute/edb/source/01_pump-fundamentals/04_pump-principles.md

 - S = Suction Specific Speed
 - n = Rotational speed, in revolutions per minute
-- Q' = flow rate per impeller eye in cubic meters per second
+- Q' = best efficiency point flow rate per impeller eye in cubic meters per second
     - =total flow rate for single suction impellers
     - =one half total flow rate for double suction impellers,
 - NPSH3 = Net positive suctions head required in feet that will cause the total head (or first stage head of multistage pumps) to be reduced by 3%